netenglabs/suzieq/docs/getting_started.md

 ## Quick Start

-We want to make it as easy as possible for you to start engaging with Suzieq, so we have a demo that has data in including the the iamge.
+We want to make it as easy as possible for you to start engaging with Suzieq.
+We support two ways in which you can get started with Suzieq.
+The first is using pre-built Docker containers, and the second is as a regular python package.

+### As a Docker Container

+To get started seeing the kind of analysis Suzieq provides today, we have a demo container that has data in including the the iamge.

     docker run -it -p 8501:8501 --name suzieq netenglabs/suzieq-demo suzieq-cli for the CLI OR